alicekemp/stat-learning/Homework-3/exercises-3.md

 was created to investigate the relative predictive power of individual attributes in the model and the marginal effects of these attributes on revenue.

-### Analysis and Conclusion

-To build the best predictive model of revenue based on the given features, a random forest model was created using an 80% train-test split for cross validation purposes.
-Within the random forest model, 5-fold cross validation was used to prevent overfitting of the training data.
-The model was then stress tested using the remaining test data set, resulting in an RMSE of approximately $6.81/sf.
-Next, the data was plotted with actual revenue of the test data against predicted revenue to showcase model accuracy and any trends regarding green rating’s impact on revenue.
-If LEED/Energystar rated buildings did garner higher rents, we would see an outsize population of green buildings on the graph where actual and/or predicted rents are higher.
-However, we do not observe such a trend in the overall data.
-Next, we dug deeper into the Class A data specifically, which tend to have a higher proportion of green rated buildings than Class B or C properties.
-However, we again do not observe an abnormally large amount of green rated buildings in the upper ranges of predicted or actual revenue, indicating that green rating has a minimal, if any, effect on a building’s revenue.

 <table>
 <caption>